EMC China Lab

 What is FCC certification?

 FCC stands for the Federal Communications Commission, which is responsible for the safety certification of electronic products sold in the US market.
-The radio frequencies emitted by wireless products must fall within the FCC's approved range to be considered compliant and eligible for sale in the US market.
+The radio frequencies emitted by wireless products must fall within the FCC's approved range to be consideRED compliant and eligible for sale in the US market.

 Which cross-border e-commerce electronic products need FCC certification?

-Generally, electronic products entering the US market need FCC certification, especially those with Bluetooth, infrared, wireless WiFi, and other functions, particularly those with FCC labels.
+Generally, electronic products entering the US market need FCC certification, especially those with Bluetooth, infrared, wireless WiFi, and other functions, particULarly those with FCC labels.
 Examples include:

 1. Audio-visual products: Bluetooth speakers, Bluetooth headphones, Bluetooth cameras, stabilizers with wireless transmission for video, cameras, etc.